gabrielibagon/OpenBCI_NodeJS/examples/labstreaminglayer/readme.md

 ## About

 This code provides an example of how to stream OpenBCI data through the [lab streaming layer](https://github.com/sccn/labstreaminglayer) using the NodeJS SDK.

-The code is ready to run in order to start streaming right away, but can be modified and extended to customize how you are sending your data.
-This is designed to be used with the *OpenBCI Cyton* (for Ganglion support, see [here](https://github.com/OpenBCI/OpenBCI_NodeJS_Ganglion/tree/master/examples/labstreaminglayer)
+Follow the steps in this README to start streaming.
+The code is ready to run as-is, but can be modified and extended to customize how you are sending your data.
+This is designed to be used with the ***OpenBCI Cyton*** (for Ganglion support, see [here](https://github.com/OpenBCI/OpenBCI_NodeJS_Ganglion/tree/master/examples/labstreaminglayer)

 ## Prerequisites